What are the best sage substitute options? Learn which herbs can create similar flavors to sage and how to substitute them properly.

 Four Ways to Find Common Sage: What You Need to Know

-You can find common sage in four forms: fresh, ground, dried, or rubbed.
+Common sage is found in four forms: fresh, ground, dried, or rubbed.
 Here are the differences and how their flavor profiles vary.

-Fresh sage: As with the majority of herbs, fresh sage leaves will yield the strongest flavor, but they’re not always easy to find.
+Fresh sage: As with most herbs, fresh sage leaves will yield the strongest flavor, but they’re not always easy to find.
 You’ll typically find ground sage, dried sage leaves, or rubbed sage at the grocery store.

 Whole dried sage leaves: The whole dried leaves have a crispy texture and will be less potent than the fresh leaves.
 You can mince them for easier use and measuring.

-Rubbed sage: Sometimes simply called “dried sage,” rubbed sage is made by rubbing a pile of whole dried sage leaves together until it becomes a light, fluffy powder.
+Rubbed sage: Sometimes simply called “dried sage,” rubbed sage is made by rubbing a pile of whole dried sage leaves together until they become a light, fluffy powder.
 This also reduces the potency.
-Rubbed sage is the variety of sage preferred by chefs.
+Chefs prefer this variety of sage.
 You can easily make your own rubbed sage at home.
 All you need is a fine mesh strainer and whole dried sage leaves.

 Ground sage: Ground sage is made by grinding the whole dried sage leaf into a very fine powder.
 The final product almost resembles a lighter version of cinnamon.
 Fresh sage and ground sage are more potent than rubbed sage.